manyan-chan/COMP2113_TextGame/readme.md

 2. Water
 3. Mask

 These are the essential elements for survival.
-If any of them drops to zero, game ends.
+You will consume each resource every day, if any of them drops to zero, game ends.

 The game lasts for 10 days.
 The player will undergo 2-3 events everyday.
 For each event, 3 options will be given.
 Here is the example.